Aguero must show he "deserves to continue" at Man City, warns Guardiola | Goal.com

 The City boss says he has no doubts about the 32-year-old's quality but says that everyone at the club needs to earn a new deal.

-"[Sergio] has to show like every one of us that we deserve to continue, play good and win games," Guardiola said.
+“The important thing is that Sergio comes back in good physical condition, starts to get his rhythm, doesn’t get more injuries and and plays good,” he said.

-"After that the club and myself will decide.
-But about his quality, the club and myself don’t have any doubts, he is a player to stay until he decides.
+"We know what he means for us, we know how we appreciate him, but now he has to show like everyone of us, me first, that we deserve to continue here and playing good and winning games.

-"He is unique.
-But it was four months and now he has to train regularly and score goals.
+“After that, the club and myself of course decide, but when he is playing in his level and we don't have any doubts he is a player to stay until he decides [to go] because he is unique, the numbers, he is important for us, the fans and for everyone.

-"Having Aguero on the pitch, we are better.
-We miss him a lot in important moments of the season."
+“Having Sergio on the pitch, we are better, we are safer.
+We missed him a lot in important moments in the later part of the season.
+Now it is good news for us today that he is back."

 Aguero has been with City since 2011 and has become the club's greatest ever goalscorer, as well as the highest-scoring non-Englishman in the Premier League and the fourth-highest goalscorer in the competition's history.